-07.30 - If you have decided to feed your dog two meals a day, this is the perfect time to give him his breakfast.
-Eat yours first, discouraging any begging behavior, and then serve his.
+7:30 - If you’ve decided to feed your dog two meals a day, this is the perfect time to give them their breakfast.
+Be sure to discourage any begging behavior whilst you eat yours, too!

-08.00 - About half an hour after your dog has finished eating, take him outside for a brisk walk and another opportunity to pee and poop.
+8:00 - About half an hour after your dog has finished their breakfast, take them outside for a walk and another opportunity to do their business if needed.
+For some dog breeds, it’s better to wait longer after eating before exercising.
 Typically dogs have a bowel movement between 10 and 30 minutes after they have eaten.
 Adult dogs are better at holding it in, but puppies can really struggle.

-09.00 - This is when you either allow your dog to settle and rest just before you leave for work, or allow him to explore and amuse himself with some interactive toys as you get things done.
-If you have a garden, he can spend this time there; but don’t be tempted to leave him loose in the garden if you’re going to work.
-Some lucky folks get to take their pet to work, which is ideal.
+9:00 - This is when you can either allow your dog to settle down just before you leave for work or allow them to explore and amuse themselves with toys whilst you get things done.
+If you have a backyard, they can spend some time there; but don’t be tempted to leave them loose in the backyard if you’re going to work.
+If you’re lucky enough to take your dog to work, this is an ideal situation.

-20.00 – A younger dog will want to relieve himself one more time before he goes to bed.
-Take him outside, but don’t offer any play.
-You don’t want to get him too excited, otherwise you’ll struggle to settle him down again for bedtime.
-The most effective method of teaching a dog to calm or settle is crate training.
+20:00 - Your dog may want to relieve themselves once more before they curl up in their bed for the night.
+Take them outside, but don’t encourage any play.
+You don’t want them to get too excited, otherwise, you’ll struggle to settle them down again for bedtime.